Europe Learning Café & Lab

 Monday, 22 September | 4:00–8:00 p.m.

 The first day of the forum opens up several themes in connection with the European knowledge and frameworks.
-There will be parallel sessions on philosophy and innovation policies as well as European history, philosophy and migration.
-The sessions will not only provide an overview but invite you to shape your own opinion and get involved practically.
+There will be parallel sessions on philosophy and innovation policies, as well as European history and migration.
+The sessions will not only provide an overview but also invite you to shape your own opinion and get involved practically.

-• Innovation frameworks: From Horizon Europe to Erasmus+: Why frameworks exist and how can you be involved?
-Host & Input: Anastasia Zagorni, Core Kollektiv incl. a guest from European Bauhaus program.
+• 16-18:30 – Innovation frameworks: From Horizon Europe to Erasmus+: Why frameworks exist and how can you be involved?
+Host & Input: Anastasia Zagorni, Core Kollektiv.

-• Philosophy of Europe: Inspiration from the perspective of the European philosophy.
-Host & Input: Prof. Dr. Sabrina Dittus
+• 16-18:00 – Philosophy of Europe: “Sick in One’s Own Home?”
+European Enlightenment and Critical Perspectives on Its Legacy.
+Host & Input: Dr. Sabrina Dittus

-• Migration and Belonging: How do we navigate between our old and new home(s)?
-Host & Moderator: Yang Xiyu, International Office University of Potsdam, Intercultural Mediator, Member of the Board 706 Berlin e.V. (tbc).
+• 16-20:00 – Migration and Belonging: How do we navigate between our old and new home(s)?
+Host & Moderator: Xiyu Yang, International Office Fachhochschule Potsdam, Mitglied 706 Berlin e.V, sowie Haocheng Lou, Dachverband der Migrant*innenorganisationen in Ostdeutschland.

 2 – Co-Create: Shaping Europe Together